top of page

 Roe vs. Wade

-I believe that individual states should be left to decide matters not specified by the U.S. Constitution.
+Individual states should be left to decide matters not specified by the U.S. Constitution.
 This perspective is in strict conformance with the Tenth Amendment of the U.S. Constitution, which I shall repeat here:

 The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.